 - Living Building Challenge & Salmon Safe certification goals, the largest LBC residential building and the 1st LBC & Salmon Safe building in Tacoma

-- Deigned, engineering, MEP, procurement, construction and operation using BIM with Autodesk Revit
+- Deign, engineering, MEP, procurement, construction and operation using BIM with Autodesk Revit

 All images and PC/VR experience include the below ground foundation structures.

-We’re currently seeking an equity partner(s) that would be interested in having their name associated with a world class piece of architecture on the downtown Tacoma waterfront.
+We’re currently seeking investors that would be interested in being associated with a world-class piece of architecture on the Tacoma waterfront.